axelriet/LwMQ.net/out/html/_sources/guide/index.rst.txt

 .. _IoT: https://learn.microsoft.com/en-us/windows/iot/

-The entire binary distribution of LwMQ is less than 4MB and fits comfortably on any device capable of running any general-purpose SKU of Windows 10, Windows 11, Windows Server 2022, or later, while the redistributable installer weights less then 600KB.
+The entire binary distribution of LwMQ weights about 4MB and fits comfortably on any device capable of running any general-purpose SKU of Windows 10, Windows 11, Windows Server 2022, or later, while the redistributable installer weights less than 600KB.

 LwMQ's performance is best-in-industry on every aspect, and it is designed to be used in performance-critical and mission-critical